-Initially funded by a Kickstarter campaign, DIYSECT focuses on the social, political, and philosophical implications of biotechnology.
-In the Spring of 2013, I partnered with filmmaker Benjamin Welmond to film and document over 45 artists, biohackers, scientists, writers, curators, and synthetic biologists in the U.S. and Canada.
+Initiated in 2013, DIYSECT focuses on the social, political, and philosophical implications of biotechnology.
+In collaboration with filmmaker Benj Welmond, we filmed and documented over 45 artists, biohackers, scientists, writers, curators, and synthetic biologists in the U.S. and Canada.
 We chose a web-series format to cover a wider range of topics and people, and also to increase the accessibility of the material.
 Our goal is to create a greater awareness on these emerging technologies, increase transdisciplinary dialogue between artists and scientists, and generate discussions on the use of biotechnology in our society and what this means for the average citizen and their future.

 The non-utilitarian use of biological and biotechnological mediums by artists and citizen biologists has huge implications for the meaning of biopower today.
 Today’s applications of biotechnology can be seen as a modern form of biopower that reduces life to genetic information, life that is comprised of endless combinations of only four nucleotides.
 This malleable and highly mutable code of life necessitates political, economic, and social discussions outside of its purely scientific realm.
 These articulations are made through two main communities that create new meanings for practicing biotechnology in a neoliberalist society: bioartists and DIY biologists.
 The increasing use of biological mediums in art can be seen as a proliferation of biopower wherein the power lies in the artist’s refusal to be assimilated into utility.
 On the other hand, the DIYBio movement (founded by Jason Bobe and Mackenzie Cowell in 2008) embraces the “hacker ethic” which entails the open sharing of information and knowledge for the benefit of all.
 While artists have experimented with biotechnology long before the advent of the biology-influenced maker culture, the two groups offer and exemplify alternative applications of biopower that operate at the level of biocitizenship rather than bioregulation by the state.
 The DIYSECT web-series hopes to analyze the transformative roles that bioart and citizen biologists play in our rapidly advancing technocratic society.